SunilPandian/coke-sales-analysis-excel/README.md

 # 📊 Coke Sales Analysis using Excel

 ## 📌 Project Overview
-This project focuses on analyzing Coca-Cola sales data across multiple U.S. retailers to extract meaningful business insights.
-The objective is to understand sales performance, profitability, and trends across regions, products, and time.
+This project analyzes Coca-Cola sales data across multiple U.S. retailers to uncover insights related to sales performance, profitability, and regional trends.

-The project answers key business questions such as:
+The goal is to answer key business questions:
-- How do sales vary across regions and retailers?
+- How do sales vary across regions, retailers, and products?
-- Which products generate the highest revenue?
-- How do pricing and volume impact profitability?
+- What is the relationship between pricing, volume, and profitability?
 - Are there any seasonal trends in sales?

 ---

 ## 📂 Dataset Description
-The dataset contains transactional-level sales data.
-Each row represents a product sale by a retailer in a specific location on a given date.
+The dataset contains transactional-level data where each row represents a product sale for a specific retailer, location, and date.

 ### Key Columns:
 - Retailer & Retailer ID